The problem

 Approach

-- Price — each project is broken down by trade — excavation, concrete, framing, electrical, plumbing — against regional cost baselines that auto-escalate each year, so the estimate reads like a contractor's bid instead of a single mystery number.
+- Price — each feasible improvement is broken down by trade — excavation, concrete, framing, electrical, plumbing — using regional cost baselines, so the estimate reads like a contractor's bid, not a single mystery number.

 What it outputs